Owl Activities for Kindergarten and First Grade

 This anchor chart’s headings, which are labeled HAVE, CAN, and ARE, easily guide students as they add to their schema.
 Anchor charts are great for showing your students how to organize their thinking in preparation for writing.

-Owl Activities: Reading Comprehension
+3. Owl Comprehension Activities

 In addition to learning interesting facts about owls, we also work on developing reading comprehension skills.